What You Contribute

 You will need to provide as much information as you can on your application.
 If you are not sure of exact amounts, simply provide estimates.
 When you need to update your estimates for your cost and resouces, you will need to submit a Request for Consideration form to Student Aid Alberta.
 Access the Request for Reconsideration form at:

 Your Parents' Contribution

-Your parents may have prepared for your post-secondary education by saving money in a Registered Education Savings Plan (RESP), Canada Scholarship Trust Fund, or Alberta Centennial Education Savings Plan.
-Be sure to let us know on your application if you will be receiving any money through an RESP or trust fund.
+Your parents may have prepared for your post-secondary education by saving money in a Registered Education Savings Plan (RESP).
+Be sure to let us know on your application if you will be receiving any money through an RESP.

 For more information, visit the Government of Canada's website: